-For nearly forty-years, Michael W. Streed-The SketchCop® has been a leading innovator in the field of forensic facial imaging.
-A timeline outlining his most significant achievements can be found below.
+Since 1980, Michael W. Streed has been a leading innovator in the field of forensic facial imaging.
+To see a list of his most significant career highlights, read the timeline below.

 Michael W. Streed-The SketchCop® appears in Episode 2 of HLN network’s “Unmasking A Killer”.

 SketchCop Solutions, Inc. becomes an authorized reseller for XP-Pen Technology

 Michael W. Streed attended 40-hour specialized training in Facial Comparison and Identification instructed by Ms. Lora Sims of Ideal Innovations, Incorporated.

 Oversaw the first forensic facial imaging unit in the United States to receive ISO 17020 accreditation as Baltimore Police Department’s Forensic Artist.